Indeterminism and Randomness Through Physics

-Despite the formal findings reviewed above, which suggest that claims of absolute indeterminacy cannot be proven but represent subjective beliefs, their predominance in the physics community can be understood, or rather motivated, by the obvious inability to predict physical events, such as the outcomes of certain quantum measurements, deterministically.
+Despite the formal findings reviewed above, which suggest that claims of absolute indeterminacy cannot be proven but represent subjective beliefs, their predominance in the physics community can be understood, or rather motivated, by the obvious inability to account for physical events, such as the outcomes of certain quantum measurements, e.g., radioactive decays~\cite{Kragh-1997AHESradioact,Kragh-2009_RePoss5}, deterministically.
 Why this effective incapacity to predict individual outcomes or time series of measurement data should be different from other ``classical'' statistical sources of randomness --- even when complementarity and value indefiniteness is taken into account --- remains an open question, at least from a formal point of view.

 For the sake of explicit demonstration, let us consider a particular method of generation of a sequence from single quantum outcomes~\cite{svozil-2006-ran} by combination of source and beam splitter~\cite{svozil-qct,rarity-94,zeilinger:qct,stefanov-2000,VincentJacques02162007,0256-307X-21-10-027,fiorentino:032334,wang:056107,svozil-2009-howto}.
 Ideally (to employ quantum complementarity as well as quantum value indefiniteness), a system allowing three or more outcomes is prepared to be in a particular pure state ``contained'' in a certain context (maximal observable~\cite{svozil-2008-ql} or block~\cite{greechie:71,kalmbach-83}), and then measured ``along'' a different context not containing the observable corresponding to that pure state.
 All outcomes except two are discarded~\cite{MR997340,calude:02}, and the two remaining outcomes are mapped onto the symbols ``0'' and ``1,'' respectively.
-The concatenation and normalization~\cite{von-neumann1,elias-72,PeresY-1992,dichtl-2007,Lacharme-2008} of subsequent recordings of these encoded outcomes yield an ``absolutely random sequence'' relative to the unprovable axiomatic assumption of quantum randomness.
+If independence of individual ``quantum coin tosses'' is assumed --- a quite nontrivial assumption in view of the Hanbury Brown and Twiss effect and other statistical correlations --- the concatenation and algorithmic normalization~\cite{von-neumann1,Samuelson-1968} of subsequent recordings of these encoded outcomes yield an ``absolutely random sequence'' relative to the unprovable axiomatic assumption of quantum randomness.
 Since all such operational physical sequences are finite, algorithmic information theory~\cite{calude:02} applies to them in a limited, finite sense.
 Particular care should be given to the difficulties in associating an algorithmic information measure to ``nontrivial'' sequences of finite length.